Can insomnia be cured?

 This leads us to an important question: Can insomnia be cured?

 Insomnia can be addressed using a variety of treatment methods, depending on its severity.
 Even chronic insomnia can be cured entirely by addressing the underlying cause of the issue in many cases.
 So, what are the options for curing insomnia?

-Short term solutions for treating insomnia
+Short term solutions for insomnia treatment

-Short term or “acute insomnia” can be tackled by making a few lifestyle changes to promote better rest.
+Short term or “acute insomnia” can be treated by making a few lifestyle changes to promote better rest.
 These minor adjustments are often the first steps of treatment programs and can provide short-term relief:

 - Avoid sleep blockers: Refrain from drinking coffee, smoking, or drinking too much at night, as it can take at least a few hours for your body to process these substances.

 - Develop a sleep window: Designating a window of time to go to sleep and wake up at about the same hour, be it weekends or weekdays, will help your body get used to the routine.